dylanler/AI-auto-narrator/README.md

 Auto Narrator is a Python application designed to automate the process of generating voiceover narrations for videos.
 It utilizes a combination of video processing, text-to-speech technology, and machine learning models to produce narrations based on the content of the video and user-defined prompts.

+## Demo Video

+For a demonstration of the Auto Narrator application in action, watch our video here: [Auto Narrator Demo](https://www.youtube.com/watch?v=eP58jyDNor8)

 ## Prerequisites

 - Python 3.6 or later